Baby Sound Machines & White Noise: Safe Sleep Guide for Parents (2026)

 The American Academy of Pediatrics (AAP) notes that while sound machines are incredibly helpful, they must be used safely to protect your baby's developing hearing.

-The 7-Foot Rule: Always place the sound machine at least 7 feet (approx. 200 cm) away from the baby's crib, never inside the crib or strapped directly to the rail.
+Always place the sound machine at least 7 feet (approximately 200 cm) away from the baby's crib, never inside the crib or strapped directly to the rail.

 Still struggling with naps or bedtime?